toufiqur35/Obsidian-Vault/Laravel/Query Builder/Query.md

 ```

 #### Unions Clause
-* The union method takes two argument is the
+* The union method takes two argument is the first query, and the second argument is the second query.
+* The two queries must select the same columns in the same order.
+*

 ```php
 public function demoAction()